3D Parametric Wireframe Extraction Based on Distance Fields: Experiments

 Here we discuss the choice of parameters.
 By design of sampling technique, the pairwise point distance $r$ is 0.02 on average; we choose to relate all parameters to this value.
 The sharpness threshold, which is used to obtain point cloud skeleton $\mathcal{P}_{\text{sharp}}$ is equal to $T_{\text{dist}} = 1.5r$.
 The choice of $T_{\text{dist}}$ is conditioned by the need to have a sufficient number of samples in the skeleton.
 On the other hand, one needs to have thin lines to have robust corner detection and avoid false positives.

-In the corner detector, one needs to select ball radius, variance threshold and cornerness threshold.
+In the corner detector, one needs to select ball radius and variance threshold.
 The ball should be of sufficient size to capture geometry and should be greater than the line width $T_{\text{dist}}$.
 In our implementation, $R_{\text{corner}} = 4r$.
 We set $T_{\text{variance}} = 0.3$, this value for the second largest variance ratio indicates a sufficiently non-linear local set shape.
-The cornerness threshold $T_{\text{corner}} = 1.5$.
-This value should balance the number of points which are comprising corner clusters.
-In practice, one could analyze cornerness value distribution to select this value.

 Finally, the choice of splitting threshold is $T_{\text{split}} = 4r$.
 We argue that this value should be again greater than $T_{\text{dist}}$ in order to prevent overfitting.
 However, we want the polyline controlled by this value to reflect the corresponding curve geometry accurately.